 The 4-state barcode Encoding and Decoding design for all forms of 4-state Mailmark barcode have been produced as a separate combined document (covering Encoding and Decoding), but are based on the requirements contained within this document.
 It includes the design specifications for the decoding algorithms of a 4-state Mailmark barcode to extract the customer's data content.

-The Encoding specifications and associated Terms & Conditions, the "4State Jack 1 Barcode" font and the decoders are available on www.royalmail.com/mailmark in the Product Documentation section.
+The Encoding specifications and associated Terms & Conditions, the "4State Jack 1 Barcode" font and the decoders are available on These are available at: